kazuto-nishimori/Open-Source-GIS/lab9/index.md

 ```
 </details>

 Finally the rate of tweets per 10,000 people is calculated for each county by normalizing the Dorian tweets by the population.
-We calculated a normalized difference score of Dorian tweet activity with respect to november tweets as a baseline number.
+We calculated a normalized difference score of Dorian tweet activity with respect to November tweets as a baseline number.
 A higher score would indicate higher than baseline activity during Dorian.

 <details><summary>Show Code </summary>